-In a concrete instantiation of the abstract architecture, an agent may be realized in a variety of ways: as a JavaTM component, a COM object, a self-contained Lisp program, or a TCL script.
+In a concrete instantiation of the abstract architecture, an agent may be realized in a variety of ways, for example as a JavaTM component, a COM object, a self-contained Lisp program, or a TCL script.
 It may execute as a native process on some physical computer under an operating system, or be supported by an interpreter such as a Java Virtual Machine or a TCL system.
-The relationship between the agent, its computational context, is specified by the agent lifecycle.
-The abstract architecture does not address the lifecycle of agents, because of it is handled so differently in different computational environments.
+The relationship between the agent and its computational context is specified by the agent lifecycle.
+The abstract architecture does not address the lifecycle of agents as it is often handled differently in discrete computational environments.
 Realizations of the abstract architecture must address these issues.